 Scarlet Paws Animal Welfare Network, Inc is a public charity exempt from Federal Income tax under section 501(c)3 of the Internal Revenue Code, and contributions to Scarlet Paws Animal Welfare Network, Inc are tax deductible.

-All three kittens have been spayed or neutered, and vaccinated for rabies and distemper.
-They are all negative for Fiv/Felv.
+Beegee has been neutered and vaccinated for rabies and distemper.
+He is negative for Fiv/Felv.

-If you are interested in adopting Boomer, BC, and/or BG, please contact us!
+If you are interested in adopting Beegee, please contact us!